10 SEO Writing Tips for Law Firms That Need Writers for Hire

 Whatever your content is saying, say it with confidence.
-The more knowledgeable your content comes across on its topic, the more authoritative it will sound.
-Content that backs itself up with authority is likely to rank higher in searches.
+The more knowledgeable content writing for law firms comes across on its topic, the more authoritative it will sound.
+SEO content that backs itself up with authority is likely to rank higher in searches.

 7. Mind Social Media

 There is no doubt that social media outreach is essential for any modern business, even law firms.
 However, according to the American Bar Association’s 2019 Legal Technology Survey Report, the use of social media to raise awareness and educate readers dropped to 42% for solo practices and firms with 10-49 lawyers.
 The majority of firms and practices cited LinkedIn as their platform of choice, and many others reported using other social media for personal or social reasons.

 Reaching out across different social media platforms is a vital component to reaching target clientele.
 Social media is also the perfect place to promote new legal content, such as your most recently published law blog, and to make it shareable.
 You can also employ visual marketing through images and videos more easily through these platforms.

 One social media tip for law firms is to employ the help of a legal SEO writer to manage the the accounts for you.
 This ensures that you stay focused on what makes your firm great while also making sure new law content is published regularly.

 However, don’t forget the different community and business standards for promoting on different platforms.
 For example, if you are an attorney who handles criminal law in any form, some social media platforms could flag any content that contains references to violence and weapons.
 Use social media to your advantage, but make sure you follow platform guidelines so your legal SEO content remains visible and shareable.